-The slopes of map f^2 at its fixed points p and q are $\underline{\text{equal}}$ and they are the products of map f slopes at its respective period-2 points.
+The slopes of map $f^2$ at its fixed points p and q are equal and they are the products of map f slopes at its respective period-2 points.

-What happens for $r \ge 1 + \sqrt{6}$?
+What happens for $r \ge 1 + \sqrt{6}$ ?
 Once again we use a computer...

-Cobweb diagram of the logistic map.
+NUMERICS: NB#2 Cobweb diagram of the logistic map.
 Orbit diagram of the logistic map.
 Period doubling bifurcation.
 A period-4 orbit has emerged.
 It can be shown that period-4 orbits exist for $1 + \sqrt{6} \le r < 3.54409...$

 Figure 11: (Left) Cobweb diagram of the logistic map shown for $r = 3.535 \ge 1 + \sqrt{6}$ featuring the stable period-4 point.
-The blue graph shows fourth iterate map f^4 .
+The blue graph shows the fourth iterate map $f^4$ .
 (Right) Map iterates corresponding to the cobweb diagram of map f shown on the left.

-Figure 12 counts the period-4 points/iterates in the period-4 orbit of the logistic map.
-Compare Fig. 12 to Figs 11 and 5.
+Figure 12 counts the period-4 points or iterate values in the period-4 orbit of the logistic map.
+Compare Fig. 12 to Figs 5 and 11.

-Figure 12: Period-4 orbit with its repeated iterates as they appear in the logistic map.
+Figure 12: Period-4 orbit with its repeated iterates as they should appear in the logistic map.

 What have we seen so far?
 As we have incrementally increased the value of control parameter r the periods of the fixed points have increased as well-(from period-1) to period-2 and finally to period-4.
 The period is clearly doubling starting from period-2.
 This type of bifurcation is called the period doubling bifurcation.
 Now the name "period doubling" introduced above alongside "flip" bifurcation should make more sense.
-Further period-doublings to orbits of period-8, -16, -32, -64, etc., occur as r is increased.
+Further period-doublings to orbits of period-8, -16, -32, -64, etc., also occur as r is increased.

 Note that the successive bifurcations come faster and faster.
-Ultimately, the r_n converge to a limiting value r{∞} .
-The convergence is (essentially) geometric (it's geometric near r{∞}): in the limit of large n, the distance between successive transitions shrinks by a constant factor of δ .
+Ultimately, the $r_n$ converge to a limiting value $r{\infty}$ .
+The convergence is (essentially) geometric (it's geometric near $r{\infty}$ ): in the limit of large n, the distance between successive transitions shrinks by a constant factor of $\delta$ .
 This ratio is called the Feigenbaum constant.
 After the accumulation point $r > r{\infty}$ the dynamics becomes chaotic as we'll see below.